USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixC_spatial_data.md

 be used to generate fire emissions is the BlueSky modeling framework.
 BlueSky modularly links a variety of independent models of fire information, fuel loading, fire consumption, fire emissions, and smoke dispersion.
 Using these tools and estimating fire emissions can be quite complex so datasets of fire emissions have been created for the community.
-Examples of these datasets is the Fire INventory from the National Center for Atmospheric Research (FINN) or the Global Fire Emissions Database.
+Examples of such datasets are the Fire INventory from the National Center for Atmospheric Research (FINN) or the Global Fire Emissions Database (GFED).

 - [Hazard Mapping System Fire and Smoke Product](https://www.ospo.noaa.gov/Products/land/hms.html)
 - [National Fire and Aviation Management Web Application](https://fam.nwcg.gov/fam-web/)